Jewelrana2life/Jewelrana2life/README.md

-- 👋 Hi, I’m @juel
+- 👋 Hi, I’m @Hanif
-- 👀 I’m interested in destination.
+- 👀 I’m interested in peaceful
-- 🌱 I’m currently learning love.
+- 🌱 I’m currently learning islam
-- 💞️ I’m looking to collaborate on Queen.
+- 💞️ I’m looking to collaborate on world
-- 📫 How to reach me they?
+- 📫 How to reach me the destination
 <!---
 Jewelrana2life/Jewelrana2life is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.